-We have demonstrated multimodal optical mesoscopy for the visualization and analysis of biofilms in situ in multi-millimetre-sized whole mounts of fresh, ex vivo tonsil tissue with subcellular resolution.
-Our results show that biofilms were present in all n=36 specimens imaged.
-This result is to the contrary of other studies including the work of Chole and Faddis [3] which have reported smaller positive outcomes.
+We have demonstrated multimodal optical mesoscopy for the visualisation and analysis of biofilms in situ in multimillimetre-sized whole mounts of fresh, ex vivo tonsil tissue with subcellular resolution.
+Our results show that biofilms were present in all (n = 36) specimens imaged.
+This result is to the contrary of other studies including the work of Chole and Faddis,3 which have reported smaller positive outcomes.
 We attribute our findings to the greatly increased imaging volume with high spatial resolution that is possible with the Mesolens compared to other imaging methods.
-If we assume imaging of a whole mount of tonsil tissue using a conventional point-scanning confocal microscope equipped with a 20x objective this gives a calculated imaging volume of approximately 700 μ m x 700 μ m x 500 μ m.
+If we assume imaging of a whole mount of tonsil tissue using a conventional point-scanning confocal microscope equipped with a $20 \times$ objective this gives a calculated imaging volume of approximately 700 μ m \times 700 μ m \times 500 μm.
 By comparison, the Mesolens can image a specimen that is more than 300-times greater in volume.
 This increase in imaging volume considerably increases the probability of detecting biofilms - or even single bacteria - in these large specimens.

-Our analysis reveals little difference in the number of biofilms present in on the surface and interior of tonsil tissues, but the number of biofilms varies considerably between different specimens, with the maximum number of biofilms observed being 20x that of the specimen with the fewest biofilms present.
+Our analysis reveals little difference in the number of biofilms present in on the surface and interior of tonsil tissues, but the number of biofilms varies considerably between different specimens, with the maximum number of biofilms observed being 20× that of the specimen with the fewest biofilms present (Figure 5A).
+While our data demonstrate a large range in detectable biofilms between specimens, the mean number of biofilms compared between surface and interior tissues is not significantly different.
 Again, this measurement can only be made at present using multimodal optical mesoscopy.

-In this work we have focused exclusively on the study of gram-positive biofilms, but our methodology could be adapted to include the visualization and analysis of gram-negative biofilms in the tonsil host.
-For example, fluorescent Bocillin 650/665 could be used to label both gram-negative and gram-positive bacteria, and the Vancomycin-BODIPY FL conjugate we have used could be used as a specific label for gram-positive bacteria only.
+In this work, we have focused exclusively on the study of Gram-positive biofilms, but our methodology could be adapted to include the visualisation and analysis of Gram-negative biofilms in the tonsil host.
+For example, fluorescent Bocillin 650/665 could be used to label both Gram-negative and Gram-positive bacteria, and the Vancomycin-BODIPY FL conjugate we have used could be used as a specific label for Gram-positive bacteria only.
 The difference in peak fluorescence emission wavelength between these two labels is over 100 nm, and hence they would be compatible for simultaneous labelling and multimodal imaging.
 Another possibility is the use of fluorescence in situ hybridisation (FISH) for the direct visualisation of specific bacterial species.
-FISH has previously been applied for simultaneous imaging of five bacterial species in microscopic volumes of tissue [22].
-However, while multimodal optical mesoscopy with FISH would enable species-level study of much larger specimens, FISH requires fixation and, as described previously, this may cause tissue distortion.
+FISH has previously been applied for simultaneous imaging of five bacterial species in microscopic volumes of tissue.23 However, while multimodal optical mesoscopy with FISH would enable species-level study of much larger specimens, FISH requires fixation and, as described previously, this may cause tissue distortion.
 It would also be possible to use an additional fluorescent label for the study of the tonsil architecture rather than using reflection contrast but given the large volume of the whole mount specimens this would soon become costly for imaging of more than a small number of specimens.
+In addition to these, clearing the tissue would enable for the potential to stain and image throughout the thick tonsil specimens.24 However, this method requires fixation of the sample prior to clearing, again this may cause tissue distortion and biofilm disaggregation and therefore was not implemented in this study.